Persistent systems,

 Use of funds

-Senior Tech Lead — accelerate context engine and agent architecture
+Senior Tech Lead — accelerate execution pipeline and agent architecture

 GTM Lead — drive adoption in solo consultant wedge